Table of Contents

 - It can come on after you stop the drug.

-- Inner restlessness that induces a compelling need to be in constant motion.
+- An inner restlessness that induces a compelling need to be in constant motion.

 - Jaw constantly contorting or thrusting